A Woman Lives for Love

 "A Woman Lives for Love" is a song written by George Richey, Glenn Sutton, and Norro Wilson.
 It was recorded and released as a single by American country, rock, and Christian artist, Wanda Jackson.

-The song was recorded at the Columbia Recording Studio on December 11, 1969, in Nashville, Tennessee, United States.
+The song was recorded at the Columbia Recording Studios on December 11, 1969, in Nashville, Tennessee, United States.
 "A Woman Lives for Love" was officially released as a single in March 1970, peaking at number seventeen on the Billboard Magazine Hot Country Singles chart.
 The song was issued on Jackson's 1970 studio album of the same name.